gufolabs/gufo_err/docs/standards.md

 # Supported Standards

-Gufo Ping implements and is guided by the following standards:
+Gufo Err implements and is guided by the following standards:

 ## :simple-python: Python PEP